Issues in health research - causation

 These criteria include that the association should be strong (to rule out other explanations), should be able to be demonstrated repeatedly, that the cause should occur before the effect, that increased exposure to the cause should increase the chance of the effect (called a dose-response relationship), should be plausible, should not contradict other knowledge, and should be verified by experiment.

 Bradford Hill proposed that none of these conditions were necessary, and even the presence of all would not be sufficient to demonstrate causality.
+And indeed the usefulness of some of the criteria has been questioned.

 The situation remains then, that if one thing causes another other, those two will surely be correlated.
 The reverse is not always the case.
 Click here for an excellent website that lists spurious correlations.
 It chooses things that are very unlikely to be causally linked, yet have very high correlations.